victoriglesias5/ThirdWish/option2-open-operator/README.md

 2. Replace the following files with the versions from this repository:
    - `.env.local`
    - `route.ts` (located in `open-operator\app\api\agent`)
-3. Fill in your Azure credentials in the `.env.local` file.
+3. Fill in your Azure and Browserbase credentials in the `.env.local` file.

 ---